Watkins Glen International: Renovation

 In July 2011, WGI hosted a Phish concert.
 This is the first concert that WGI has held since the Summer Jam.

 In October 2012, the track suffered damage from Hurricane Sandy, with damage reported to be up to $50,000.

 Prior to the 2014 season, the track cleaned out a storage barn on track property when the original Dunlop Bridge was found.
 The bridge was initially used as a VIP area for Dunlop until being moved for use as the starters stand years later.
 It was taken down and replaced by a new starters stand during renovations in 2006.
 The bridge was put back up at the exit to the 90 near the original location where it once stood near the original start/finish line for the track and is now once again used for VIP use by companies on race weekends, with the company sponsoring the bridge.

 After the 2014 racing season, it was announced that the 2015 racing season would conclude with the NASCAR weekend in early August.
 This was to allow for a complete repaving of the track.
 The repave involved removing the entire racing surface.
 In some places, the track was taken down to the dirt roadbed.
 This was funded not only by International Speedway Corporation but with a grant from New York State.

 In March 2015, due to their previous concert's success, Phish said they would do another concert at WGI in late August.

 In August 2015, with repaving already having taken place in the Boot, NASCAR announced that they are considering running the complete Grand Prix Course.
 But as of 2022, NASCAR is still not using the Boot, and the use or not of the Boot is still a debate between NASCAR and fans.

 2016 would see the return of IndyCar racing to Watkins Glen, with the track being added to the schedule following the collapse of plans for a street race in Boston.
 It was held over the Labor Day weekend and used the full layout: ICS officials were also negotiating with WGI to race there permanently.

-No races were held in 2020 because of the COVID-19 pandemic.